henkmuller/sw_usb_audio/examples/AN01008_UAC_with_DSP/doc/rst/UAC_with_DSP.rst

-DSP requires guaranteed, hard real-time execution and the unique multi-threaded micro-architecture of the xcore pipeline along with the single cycle access to on-chip primary memory, ensures that each instruction completes its path through the pipeline before executing the following instruction, eliminating data hazard and memory latency uncertainty.
+DSP requires guaranteed, hard real-time execution and the unique multi-threaded micro-architecture of the xcore pipeline along with the single-cycle access to on-chip primary memory, ensures that each instruction completes its path through the pipeline before executing the following instruction, eliminating data hazard and memory latency uncertainty.
 This means that it is straight forward to calculate the latency of the sub-graph.

-Allowing 30 instruction slots for each exchange of samples between threads, the number of instructions available for the DSP components is readily calculated.
+Allowing a handful of instruction slots for each exchange of samples between threads, the number of instructions available for the DSP components is readily calculated.

 Inside the thread, the DSP sub-graph is statically scheduled through the ordering of the individual DSP component functions.
-To link to the rest of the graph in the other threads, two additional functions are required: one to initiate communication by sending the requests through the channels, followed by another to wait for the response events and updating the state
+In order to link to the rest of the graph in the other threads, two additional functions are required: one to initiate communication by sending the requests through the channels, followed by another to wait for the response events and updating the state